 - Data-driven taskification.
 We plan to advocate for and invest in the use of tools that allow developers to log and characterise their code’s runtime behavior and dependencies before they commit to tasking or classic parallelisation.
 With a compute fingerprint, we can (i) make informed, i.e. data-driven, decisions on where and where not to use task-based parallelism, (ii) guide and instruct tasking runtimes how to map task codes into fast code, and (iii) explore/simulate upcoming hardware solutions w.r.t. their potential for taskified codes.
 Item (i) makes the introduction of tasks more manageable, as pros and cons are easier to assess, items (ii-iii) assess the task overhead/pay-off balance and formalise to which degree tasking will or does pay off.
-Our work helps to move away from trial-and-error taskification and instead make informed design decisions based on performance models.
+Our work, realised in the form of a new analysis tool called Otter (available here), helps to move away from trial-and-error taskification and instead make informed design decisions based on performance models.

 - Uncover and develop features that off-the-shelf tasking approaches lack with the aim to integrate them into (existing) MPI/GPU parallelisation.
 Our consortium has identified three key features that current mainstream tasking systems lack when integrating tasking into existing many-node (MPI) or heterogeneous (GPU) codes.
 We have prototypically identified ways to realise these missing features.
 We plan to generalise these ideas and cast them into proper stand-along libraries such that they can be used within existing MPI/GPU environments with the user’s tasking system of choice.
 Our goal is to make the task paradigm more powerful w.r.t. distributed and heterogeneous architectures where system configurations or characteristics change at runtime (due to I/O or changing energy envelopes, for example) or components fail.